TobiFank/HandScript/README.md

 ```

 ## License
 This project is licensed under a Custom Non-Commercial, Contribution-Based License.

 ### Key Points:
 - **Private, non-commercial use** of this tool is permitted.
 - **Modifications or enhancements** must be contributed to this project (e.g., through pull requests) to be approved by the project maintainer.
 - **Commercial use** and creating derivative works for redistribution outside of this project are prohibited.
+- **Contact for Commercial Use**: Companies or individuals interested in commercial use should contact Tobias Fankhauser at [Your Contact Information] for case-by-case consideration.

 For full details, please refer to the [LICENSE](LICENSE) file.